 Another example of a good idea with poor execution is that some courses or sections start with short explainers or reminder videos, and they can be helpful.
 But, many offer a skip button just a few seconds into the video, and skipping it marks it as complete, just like watching until the end.

 One of the things I like about Simply Piano is that you have to complete the Basics and parts of Essentials before you can move on, which prevents students from trying to run before they can walk.

 You can’t access the song library until you are someway through the Essentials section, but there are plenty of musical (song-based) lessons throughout.

-We don’t like that while it starts with a decent balance of fun and discipline, things become far too vague as you progress.
-In places, it becomes more like a learn whatever you want to learn approach, and we’ll discuss that more in the progression path.
+I don’t like that while it starts with a decent balance of fun and discipline, things become far too vague as you progress.
+In places, it becomes more like a learn whatever you want to learn approach, and I’ll discuss that more in the progression path.

-We constantly applaud the use of instant feedback; we think every platform should have it.
-Simply Piano provides instant feedback, and it was one of the things we looked forward to testing most.
+I constantly applaud the use of instant feedback; I think every platform should have it.
+Simply Piano provides instant feedback, and it was one of the things I looked forward to testing most.

-Frustratingly, we don’t have many good things to say about it.
-Simply Piano offers the most black-and-white color-coded system we’ve tested so far.
+Frustratingly, I don’t have many good things to say about it.
+Simply Piano offers the most black-and-white color-coded system I’ve tested so far.

 To quickly summarize the overall feedback, it all lacks detail.
 As long as you get to the end of a course, it will be marked as complete with no performance-based statistics to show how many times you got it wrong before passing, what areas still need work, or anything else.
 It’s just done – next, and that isn’t good enough.